Making with Code

 • I can use descriptive names for modules, functions, and variables

-• I can write descriptive comments to describe complex pieces of the code
+• I can write descriptive comments to describe functions and complex pieces of the code

 • I can effectively use the principle of abstraction to make my code more efficient and elegant